CleverTap/clevertap-unity-sdk/README.md

 - If you want to enable Push Notifications, be sure to add the Push Notifications capability to your Xcode project.

     ![alt text](example/images/push_entitle.jpg  "push notifications capability")

+- Configure the Framework
+   - In Xcode, go to your Targets, under your app’s name
+   - Under General, Navigate to Frameworks, Libraries and Embedded Content, please ensure that **CleverTapSDK** and **SDWebImage** frameworks are marked as **Embed & Sign**

 - Add a run script to your build phases, In Xcode, go to your Targets, under your app’s name, select Build Phases after   embed frameworks, add a run script phase and set it to use `/bin/sh` and the [script found here](https://github.com/CleverTap/clevertap-unity-sdk/blob/master/Plugin/CleverTapUnity/iOS/strip.sh).